SteveKGYang/SCCL/README.md

 1. Set up the Python 3.7 environment, and build the dependencies with the following code: pip install -r requirements.txt

+2. Download the data from https://drive.google.com/file/d/1b_ihQYKTAsO67I5LULMbMFBrDgat8bQN/view?usp=sharing.

-2. Download the released pre-trained adapter model from the K-Adapter paper(https://arxiv.org/abs/2002.01808): https://github.com/microsoft/k-adapter and put the directory "fac-adapter" and "lin-adapter" under the directory ./SCCL/pretrained_models/.
+3. Download the released pre-trained adapter model from the K-Adapter paper(https://arxiv.org/abs/2002.01808): https://github.com/microsoft/k-adapter and put the directory "fac-adapter" and "lin-adapter" under the directory ./SCCL/pretrained_models/.